DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - job rotation policies
         - mandatory vacation policies (At least 1 week)
         - 🔮audit trails (Audit trails provide documentation on what happened, when it happened, and who did it.
 IT personnel create audit trails by examining logs.)
+        - A SIEM system is a detective control.
+It is centralized application that monitors multiple systems and can detect attacks after they occur, not prevent them.
         - honeypots or honeynets (A honeypot is a system that typically has pseudo flaws and fake data to lure intruders.
 A honeynet is two or more honeypots in a network.)
         - Darknet: A monitored network without any hosts.
 It is a segment of unused network address space that should have no network activity and, therefore, may be easily used to monitor for illicit activity.
         - intrusion detection systems